Division of Indi: History

 Indi has existed continuously since Federation.
-The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
-The most nationally prominent person to represent Indi to date was the first, Sir Isaac Isaacs, who rose to become Attorney-General of Australia, Chief Justice of the High Court of Australia, and the first Australian-born Governor-General of Australia.
-Another member for Indi, John "Black Jack" McEwen, was a long-serving Minister and was briefly Prime Minister of Australia after the death of Harold Holt in 1967, but he was member for Murray by then.
-Indi has been held by a member of a conservative party (either the Liberal Party and its predecessors or the National Party) or a conservative independent for all but four terms since Federation, and without interruption since 1931.
-Labor last won the seat in 1928 when the Country incumbent forgot to renominate, and retained it in 1929.
+The division was proclaimed in 1900, and was one of the original 65 divisions contested at the first federal election.
+The most nationally prominent person to have represented Indi was the first, Sir Isaac Isaacs, who rose to become Attorney-General of Australia, Chief Justice of the High Court of Australia, and the first Australian-born Governor-General of Australia.
+Another member for Indi, John McEwen, transferred to Indi after Echuca was largely merged into it in 1937 and served as member for Indi for 12 years, before following most of the electors in Indi's northwestern portion into Murray in 1949.
+McEwen served on the Coalition frontbench without interruption from 1937 to his retirement in 19 and would later be briefly Prime Minister of Australia after the death of Harold Holt in 1967.

+Indi has been held by a member of a conservative party (either the Liberal Party and its predecessors or the National Party) for all but four terms from Federation to 2013, and without interruption from 1931 to 2013.
+Labor last won the seat in 1928 when the Country incumbent forgot to renominate, and retained the seat in 1929.
 Since 2004, the Liberal primary vote has been in decline, falling from 63% in 2004, to 54% in 2007, 53% in 2010, 44% in 2013 and 27% in 2016.
 In 2019, the Liberal primary vote rose slightly to 35% before falling again, in 2022, to 31%.

-At the 2013 election, independent Cathy McGowan unseated Liberal Party incumbent Sophie Mirabella, the only incumbent Liberal MP to lose his or her seat at the 2013 election.
-This was considered a major upset; Mirabella had gone into the election sitting on a margin of 59 percent, on the stronger side of fairly safe.
-Indeed, in a "traditional" two-party matchup, Mirabella would have retained the seat with a small swing in her favour against Labor.
+For the better part of 80 years, Indi was a fairly safe to safe seat for the Coalition.
+This ended at the 2013 election, when agricultural consultant and independent candidate Cathy McGowan unseated Liberal Party incumbent Sophie Mirabella, the only incumbent Liberal MP to lose their seat at that election.
+It was considered a major upset on several counts.
+Not only did the Coalition win a decisive victory nationally, but Mirabella had won the previous election with a two-party-preferred vote of almost 60 percent, on the stronger side of fairly safe (and within a few hundred votes of being safe).